 Located in the west side and closest to Dazhai Village, the Thousand-layer Terraces are suitable for sunrise and sunset watching.
 Here, you can watch layers upon layers terraces piled up like a stairway reaching to the sky and the villages of Yao people.

-Longji Terraced Fields contain three villages.
+The Longsheng Rice Terraces contain three villages.
 They are Ping’an Village (平安寨), Jinkeng Village (金坑大寨) and Guzhuang Village (古壮寨).
-Ping’an Village is the one most visited by tour groups while Jinkeng Village is higher up and larger with the availability of cable cars (70 Yuan one way, 120 Yuan round trip).
+Ping’an Village is the one most visited by tour groups, while Jinkeng Village is higher up and larger with the availability of cable cars (RMB 70 one way, RMB 120 round trip).

-The bird view from the top down is amazing and uncanny, While climbing up to the mountaintop, visitors can experience the rural lifestyle of local villages which are mainly dwelled by Yao and Zhuang minorities.
+The bird view from the top down is amazing and uncanny.
+While climbing up to the mountaintop, visitors can experience the rural lifestyle of local villages.
+These are mainly dwelled by Yao and Zhuang minorities.

-Sanne, Valerie, and Patricia were very excited to be here for their first time in rice terrace.
+Sanne, Valerie, and Patricia were very excited to be here for their first time in the Longsheng Rice Terraces.

-Congratulation on the successful Saturday activity, join Omeida Chinese Academy, and start our adventure now!
+Congratulations on the successful Saturday activity visiting the Longsheng Rice Terraced.
+Join Omeida Chinese Academy and start your adventure now!